 ASSIGNMENT OF STUDENTS TO GRADE LEVELS/CLASSES: The Board believes that a student should be placed in the grade level and classes that best meet the student's academic needs, after consultation with the student's parent or guardian.
 A student's social and emotional needs will also be considered, to the extent that they affect academic progress.
 Although the district will first consider placing students in grade levels or classes with students of similar age, age will not necessarily be the determining factor.
-Further, any student's parent or guardian.
+Further, any student's placement may be adjusted by the principal or designee as needed, after consultation with the student's parent or guardian.
 The district's administrative staff will make the final decision regarding assignment of students to grade levels or classes.
 Students receiving special education services will be placed in accordance with law.
 (Policy JECC)